-Learners will not learn about any matter or thing unless they are motivated or created interest lean to do as desired by the instructor.
-Motivation in teaching situation is a part of teaching which increases or encourages a desire to learn by the learners.
-By understanding the learner needs, when a instructor prepares and teaches, that itself a greatest source of motivation for the learners.
-Then only learners will have a confidence with instructor, gets motivated and learning takes place with interest.
+Learners will not be able to learn about any matter or thing unless they are motivated or created interest to do as desired by the instructor.
+Motivation in teaching situation is a part of teaching which increases or encourages a desire to learn by the learners, by understanding the learner needs.
+When a instructor prepares and teaches, that itself is greatest source of motivation for the learners.
+Then only learners will have a confidence with instructor to gets motivated and learning will takes place with interest.

-Motivation can be intrinsic and extrinsic in an individual/learner/trainee.
+Motivation can be intrinsic and extrinsic in an individual/ learner/trainee.
 Intrinsic motivation elevates the learner to "self propelled" (self thrust) and leads to effective learning so to reach the desired goals.
 In case of extrinsic motivation, which is created by instructor/parent providing pleasant learning environment, financial help, recognition or praise.